python/cpython/Doc/library/hashlib.rst

 .. note::

-   Feeding string objects is to :meth:`update` is not supported, as hashes work on bytes, not on characters.
+   Feeding string objects into :meth:`update` is not supported, as hashes work on bytes, not on characters.

 .. index:: single: OpenSSL; (use in module hashlib)